Estimated reading time: 15 minutes

 The different signs of a problem employee

-If you’re experiencing trouble managing an employee, there are some signs they may be a problem employee.
+If you’re experiencing trouble managing an employee, there are some signs they can be a problem employee.

 Some of the most common signs include,